saf-dmitry/taskpaper-mode/README.md

 ## Cleaner Outline View

 The [adaptive-wrap][emacs-adaptive-wrap] package is helpful for correct wrapping of indented long-line items.
 The package provides the `adaptive-wrap-prefix-mode` minor mode which sets the `wrap-prefix` property on the fly so that single-long-line paragraphs get word-wrapped in a way similar to what you'd get with `M-q` using `adaptive-fill-mode`, but without actually changing the buffer's text.
 Since v0.7 it supports single-line paragraphs and can be used in TaskPaper mode as well.
-The package can be activated globally by putting `adaptive-wrap-mode.el` on the load path and adding to your init file
+The package can be activated globally by putting `adaptive-wrap-mode.el` on the load path and adding the following lines to your Emacs init file:

 ```elisp
 (require 'adaptive-wrap)